Face Verification Library

 • C# (.NET)

-# Hardware requirements
+# Hardware Requirements

-• CPU: No special requirement, any modern 64 bit capable CPU (x86-64 with AVX, ARM8) is supported
+• CPU: Any modern 64-bit capable CPU (x86-64 with AVX, ARM8)

 • GPU: No special requirement